 1. In IoT Explorer, select the IoT Plug and Play Settings.

-2. Select Add.
-3. In Local folder section and select Pick a folder and open the local models folder where you saved your model files.
-Then select Save.
+2. Select Add and select Public Repository.

+3. Select Save.

-Figure 2.23 IoT Plug and Play Setting
+Figure 2.27 IoT Plug and Play Setting

 4. On the IoT hubs page, click on the name of the hub you want to work with.
 You see a list of devices registered to the IoT hub.
 5. Click on the Device ID of the device you created previously.
 6. The menu on the left shows the different types of information available for the device.
 7. Select IoT Plug and Play components to view the model information for your device.